TRIP PLANNING INFORMATION

 In the event of an accident where evacuation is necessary, payment of any rescue or evacuation costs will be the responsibility of the injured party.
 Because any evacuation from Powder Creek will need to be conducted by helicopter it will be expensive!
 We strongly recommend that you consider purchasing Hospital/Medical Evacuation insurance for your trip and ensure it covers both air and ground transport.
 Any non-Canadian guests should check into their personal insurance to ensure air evacuation is included as they will not receive coverage here in Canada.
 Non-BC residents should also check on their coverage.

 We strongly recommend you consider purchasing Trip Cancellation/Interruption insurance and Hospital/Medical Evacuation Insurance when you book a trip with us.
-We recommend contacting Lifestyle Financial Services at 250.542.8577 or by e-mail at email@example.com or fill out their online form at http://www.lifestylefinancial.ca/index.php/travelinsurance/blbca.
-This company has been endorsed by our lodge owners association and offers comprehensive trip insurance packages.
+We recommend contacting Acera Insurance at 250.542.8577 or by e-mail at email@example.com or fill out their online form at https://capricmw.ca/landing/acera This company has been endorsed by our lodge owners association and offers comprehensive trip insurance packages.
 American guests may be eligible for coverage if they are members of the American Alpine Club.

 Please note that we do not accept minors under the age of 19.

-Guests are not permitted to bring any pets to the lodge under any conditions regardless of their pet’s experience or training (includes avalanche dogs).
-Our dog may be at the lodge and he stays in the staff quarters.
+Guests and staff are not permitted to bring any pets to the lodge under any conditions regardless of their pet’s experience or training (includes avalanche dogs).
+Our dog may be at the lodge from time to time.
 This is our winter home and he is part of the family.

-A copy of our self-guided and guided waivers can be viewed on our website and are also attached at the end of this document.
+A copy of our waiver can be viewed on our website.
 You do not need to print these as we will have you sign a copy when you arrive for the helicopter safety briefing.
-Your signature must be witnessed by a Powder Creek staff member.
+Your signature must be witnessed by a Powder Creek Lodge staff member.

 Please review the waiver at home before you arrive and note that the waiver cannot be altered/changed/adjusted in any way.
 If you do not sign the waiver, you will not be allowed on the helicopter and your trip will be cancelled without refund.